Implementing Automatic Content Validation

 At least one image in articles

 In contrast to the “Provide a page description” validation above, the validation we want here is class-based because the requirement is met if any of the article’s widgetlist attributes – and not a specific one – contains at least one image.
-Like we did above, let’s add a callback for this to the editing configuration of the Example App’s Page class:
+Like we did above, let’s add a callback for this to the editing configuration of the Page class:

 With class-based validations, there’s just the callback function provided directly as an element of the validations array.